Discover what skills, qualifications and work experience you'll need to get started in the charity and voluntary sector...

 You can also develop useful skills while at university by, for example, setting up a student society or organising fundraising activities.

-You can also search graduate jobs in charity and voluntary work.
+Get started by searching graduate jobs in charity and voluntary work.